utep-cs-systems-courses/project2-buzblink-dianasramz/demos/button_demo/README.md

 the next time the button was pressed.

 _Separation of duties:_ Input and output are not always so closely connected.
 Frequently an input begins a computation that eventually results in an output.
 For example, pressing "next song" on a streming audio player begins a complicated multi-stage process that eventually results in a different song being played.
-Suggestion: start with someting simple such as respond to the buttons using interrupts, but not directly updating the LEDS, instead just update a state variable.
+Suggestion: start with someting simple such as responding to the buttons using interrupts to set state variables, and update the leds when the timer interrupt occurs.

-The code to update the LEDs could be driven by periodic interrupt that either flashes the red or green led based on the value of the button state variables.
+# Some advice

+If you create a new program based upon one of ours, first copy the entire directory, add it to git, and work in that copy.